HL7/fhir-us-ndh/input/pagecontent/resourceRelationship.md

 ### NDH Resources and Relationships
 The NDH IG contains the following resources, which are based on FHIR R4 base 4.0.1 and US Core 6.1.0.
-- CareTeam: Planned participants in the coordination and delivery of healthcare
 - Endpoint: The technical details of an endpoint that can be used for electronic services
 - HealthcareService: The details of a healthcare service
 - InsurancePlan: Details of a Health Insurance product/plan provided by an organization